 What do we do about it?

-The Health Consumers’ Council is committed to supporting services to assist with effective engagement and care provision to people from diverse cultures.
-We have developed a range of forums and workshops to assit both health service providers and community members.
-We are also trying to establish a panel of CaLD community members who might wish to share lived experience or community perspective in order to improve health services.
+Health Consumers’ Council is committed to supporting services to assist with effective engagement and care provision to people from diverse cultures.
+We have developed a range of forums and workshops to assist both health service providers and community members.
+We are also establishing a panel of CaLD community members who might wish to share lived experience or community perspective in order to improve health services.
 Click on the links below to find out more.